Project Description

 About this Trip

 Longs Peak at 14,259’ above sea level is just one of many peaks towering above Rocky Mountain National Park near Estes Park, Colorado.
-Camping at the nearby Boulderfield at 12,700’ is one of the many objective goals of this trip, an alpine backpacking adventure in its purest form.
-But just like most things in life, we work up to this goal.
-With most participants hailing from the Midwest and much lower elevation, Rocky Mountain Backpacking truly is an on-site exercise in preparing for our ascent to the Boulderfield and ultimately a scramble to the Keyhole rock formation at 13,100’ just in time for a morning sunrise over Mount Lady Washington and Granite Pass on the final morning of the backcountry journey.
-Beginning with a flight to Denver on Delta Airlines, the trip spends a day in the “frontcountry” of the park for acclimation and day hiking before the backcountry portion begins.
+Camping at the nearby Boulderfield at 12,700’ is one of many goals of the trip; an alpine backpacking adventure in its purest form!
+Like most things in life, we work up to this goal.
+With trippers hailing from the Midwest and much lower elevations, Rocky Mountain Backpacking is truly an on-site exercise in preparing for our ascent to the Boulderfield, followed by an early morning scramble to the Keyhole rock formation at 13,100’ just in time for over Mount Lady Washington and Granite Pass.
+The adventure begins with a flight to Denver, and continues with a day in the “front country” for acclimation and hiking before the backcountry portion begins.
 Participants sample a gain in elevation as Storm Pass is crossed and attempts to summit Estes Cone are made.
-Eventually, the group prepares for the long, sustained ascent to the Boulderfield with an overnight at Goblin’s Forest and an early morning hike above treeline toward Chasm Junction, Granite Pass, and up the Keyhole Route to the highest campsites in the park.
-The trip is physically demanding in nature, mainly due to sustained uphill hiking at high altitude, and builds an incredible amount of confidence in participants as a major goal is achieved.
-Although the final trip in the Northpoint Adventures series, Rocky Mountain Backpacking marks the beginning of a lifetime of tripping ahead for most participants.
+Eventually, the group prepares for the long, sustained ascent to the Boulderfield with an overnight at Goblin’s Forest and an early morning hike above treeline to Chasm Junction, Granite Pass, and up the Keyhole Route to the highest campsites in the park.
+The trip is physically demanding in nature due to sustained uphill hiking at high altitude.
+It builds an incredible amount of confidence in participants as a major goal is achieved.
+The final trip in the Northpoint Adventures series, Rocky Mountain Backpacking marks just the beginning of a lifetime of adventures ahead for most participants!

 Details